-Choosing a Radiant Floor Heating System: Electric vs. Hydronic
+Choosing a Floor Heating System: Electric vs. Hydronic Radiant Heat

 Then there’s the heat activity to consider.
 Whereas electric systems can heat rooms faster, hydronic systems are able to stretch out the effects for longer periods once the space is heated.
 Not only does this degree of operational efficiency contribute to lower energy bills, it also increases the lifespan of the system as mechanical stresses to the boiler are minimized.

-Streamline the Installation of Hydronic Radiant Heating Systems
+Streamline the Installation of Hydronic Radiant Floor Heating Systems

 Installing radiant tubing through traditional methods could easily turn into a 10-12 day project for a four-man crew.
 With Viega ProRadiant, the time to completion significantly decreases.
 Contractors have the means to install up to 20,000 square feet of tubing in an average workday, which gives them more opportunities to extend the reach of their business.

 The economical nature of the installation process is complemented by an emphasis on customization.
 The ability to choose from several different product configurations and tailor systems to fit nearly any floor plan helps avoid installation roadblocks and enable consistent and reliable system performance.